 Full-time, job skill training courses that are 600 hours or more are eligible for federal student aid.
 Students interested in these classes should submit a Free Application for Federal Student Aid (FAFSA).
 As the name states, the application does not cost anything and no student who submits a FAFSA is under an obligation to the Apollo Career Center or Federal Student Aid agencies.
 Avoid FAFSA-related websites that request payment.
-Make sure your FAFSA web site is www.fafsa.ed.gov.
+Make sure your FAFSA web site is: https://studentaid.gov/h/apply-for-aid/fafsa